zackives/mprov/README.md

 # Compute an operation over the tuple, convert it to a tuple
 ts = datetime.now(timezone.utc)
 result = area_circle(tuple)
+# Rather than BasicTuple, which has a schema, you may also use a dict
 out_tuple = BasicTuple(data_schema, result)

 # Store the derived tuple and the derivation name / time